-These due dates below are the legal dates set by the IRS for when the extended tax return is due.
+The due dates below are the legal dates set by the IRS for when the extended tax return is due.
 If the due date falls on a weekend or holiday in a particular year, the due date is the next business day.
-For the specific due dates for the current tax year, see this article on business tax return due dates, which is updated annually.
+For the specific due dates for the current tax year, see this article on business tax return due dates, which is updated annually:

-- Partnerships and Multiple member LLCs must file their partnership returns by April 15.
-The five-month extension puts the extension due date on September 15.
+- Partnerships and multiple-member LLCs filing as partnerships must file their partnership returns by April 15.
+The five-month extension puts the extension due date as September 15.

-- Corporations and S Corporations must file their corporate tax returns six months after the end of their fiscal year.
+- Corporations and S corporations must file their corporate tax returns six months after the end of their fiscal year.
 S-corporations all have a December 31 due date, so an S corporation tax due date is March 15, and the extension is due by September 15.
-Corporations can have any fiscal year end, so you'll need to calculate the due date for the tax return and extension.
-As an example, a corporation with a December 31 year end must file corporate taxes by March 15.
+Corporations can have any fiscal year-end, so you will need to calculate the due date for the tax return and extension.
+As an example, a corporation with a December 31 year-end must file corporate taxes by March 15.
 The six-month extension is due September 15.

-- A sole proprietorship or single-member LLC (filing as a sole proprietorship) extension is for six months, so they must submit their extension by October 15.
+- Sole proprietorship or single-member LLC (filing as a sole proprietorship) extensions are for six months, so they must submit their extension by October 15.

 If you are filing extensions for partnership and corporate taxes, remember that the extended return due dates may be different from the extension due date for your personal return.

 If you have tax due, you can get an extension by paying all or part of your estimated tax due and indicating that payment is for an extension.
 The IRS gives you several options for payment:

 - The IRS Direct Pay system from your bank account

 - The Electronic Federal Tax Payment System (EFTPS) (usually used for business taxes) which requires enrollment, or

 - A credit or debit card (with a fee charged)